 Republica:

-A circular urban village
+An open urban village

 Republica uniquely integrates housing (built to rent & to buy) with working, sports, hospitality, short & long stay and E-mobility facilities in a car-free ‘permeable super block’.
 Tall buildings are combined with intimate public squares, alleys, stairs and terraces.
 Seats are well integrated into planters for rainwater retention.
 The result is a functionally hybrid, spatially densified yet light, spacious and human-centered urban public realm.